Bentleysb/RPG-Init/Manual.md

 Init+ is for a creatures initiative bonus.
 This is what is used to automatically roll initiative for encounters.

 The STR, DEX, CON, INT, WIS, and CHA stats have there modifiers automatically calculated using the Dungeons&Dragons system.
 The modifier is displayed as the large number in the center of the box.

+The Abilities field will accept any text input, as well as [MarkDown](https://www.markdownguide.org/basic-syntax/) styling syntax.
+This feild will be rendered with markdown syling when viewed in an encounter.

 The CR field is numerical, entering fractions may cause undesirable results.
 It is recommended to enter fractions as there decimal equivalent (example: 1/4 would be entered as .25).